A survey of Monte Carlo methods for noisy and costly densities with application to reinforcement learning and ABC: Overview and generic scheme

-\textbf{Iterative refinement schemes (online approximation).} This second scheme comprises Blocks 1 (optionally), 2 and 3.
-It considers iteratively building the surrogate along with the execution of the Monte Carlo algorithm, i.e., $\widehat{m}_t$ depends on $t$.
-In every iteration, a test is performed in order to decide if we update the surrogate (i.e., obtain a new noisy realization $\widetilde{m}(\vtheta)$).
-The surrogate refinement can be made at the end and/or beginning of the iteration (i.e., Block 3 could be placed before and/or after Block 2).
-This scheme is also biased, but a continual refinement of the surrogate can produce an algorithm that is asymptotically exact (in the sense of approximating $m(\vtheta)$) \cite{conrad2016accelerating,ying2020moving}.
-See \cite{davis2020rate} for continual refinement strategies of local approximations within MCMC algorithms.
-Generally speaking, if the surrogate is improved infinitely often, and in a suitable way (e.g., with a space-filling strategy), the error between the surrogate $\widehat{m}_{t}(\vtheta)$ and $m(\vtheta)$ will approach zero.
-An initial surrogate $\widehat{m}_{0}(\vtheta)$ could be built offline by using some of the strategies of the methods from the previous scheme.
-Clearly, constantly changing the target density within a Monte Carlo algorithm difficult its analysis.
-Moreover, in MCMC algorithms, updating the surrogate using past states of the chain produces the loss of Markov property, so (as in the adaptive MCMC literature) one needs to carefully address this point \cite{ying2020moving,conrad2016accelerating}.
+This second scheme comprises blocks B1 (optionally), B2 and B3 in Figure \ref{fig_la_gran_polla}.
+It considers iteratively building the surrogate along with the execution of the Monte Carlo algorithm, i.e., $\widehat{p}_t$ depends on $t$.
+In every iteration, a test is performed in order to decide if we update the surrogate (i.e., obtain a new noisy realization $\widetilde{p}_M( \vtheta)$).
+The surrogate refinement can be made at the end and/or beginning of the iteration (i.e., block 3 could be placed before and/or after block B2).
+An initial surrogate $\widehat{p}_{0}(\vtheta)$ could be built offline by using some of the strategies of the methods from the previous scheme.